Training in Germany starts cadets’ path toward Army Nursing

-Army Reserve Officers' Training Corps (ROTC) cadets (Left to right) Cadet Elizabeth Shirrell, Cadet Lucas Morris and Cadet Fiona Reckart prepare a medical manakin for a video production to present during their final presentation as part of the Nurse Summer Training Program (NSTP), DATE .
-The month-long program aims to introduce future Army nurses, currently enrolled in an ROTC program, to military medicine and the roles and responsibilities of Army Nurse Corps officers.
+Seven Army Reserve Officers' Training Corps (ROTC) cadets recently participated in the Nurse Summer Training Program (NSTP) at Landstuhl Regional Medical Center (LRMC), gaining hands-on experience in military medicine and the responsibilities of Army Nurse Corps officers.

+The month-long program familiarizes future Army nurses with the complexities of military medicine.
+In approximately 120 hours of clinical nursing experience, cadets networked with current Army nurses and received one-on-one training and mentorship from LRMC’s medical professionals.

+The program is offered at U.S. Military Treatment Facilities (MTFs) in the U.S. and overseas and is typically completed between the junior and senior years of college.
+The most recent cohort at LRMC included: Lucas Morris, South Dakota State University; Elizabeth Shirrell, Truman State University; Fiona Reckart, Kent State University; Jaiden Childs, Seattle University; Nathan Howard, University of Pittsburg; Marin Johnson, Clemson University; and Sadie Babka, University of Utah.

 |Date Taken: